poepoejoejoe/mmo-game/ideas.md

 - ad for designers

 ### minor backlog
+- remove the outline from the slime and rat. keep their eyes, but with a little thinner line
 - escape closes all open windows?
 - could use a better shield icon / defense icon